-Anxiety disorders are believed to have biological, family and environmental factors that contribute to the cause.
+Anxiety disorders are believed to be caused by biological, family and environmental factors.
 A chemical imbalance involving two chemicals in the brain (norepinephrine and serotonin) may contribute to the development of anxiety disorders.

 While a child or adolescent may have inherited a biological tendency to be anxious, anxiety and fear can also be learned from family members and others who frequently display increased anxiety around the child.
 For example, a child with a parent who is afraid of thunderstorms may learn to fear thunderstorms.
 A traumatic experience may also trigger anxiety.

 What are the Symptoms of Generalized Anxiety Disorder?

 Unlike adults with this disorder, children and adolescents usually do not realize that their anxiety is more intense than the situation warrants.
 Children and adolescents with GAD often require frequent reassurance from the adults in their lives.
 Anxiety symptoms are present for at least six months about a number of events or activities.

 The following are the most common symptoms of generalized anxiety disorder in children and teens; however, each child may experience symptoms differently.